pariva123/Netflix-Clone/README.md

 # Netflix Clone

-This is a Netflix clone project built with React.js and Firebase.
+This is a Netflix clone project built with React.js, MongoDB and Firebase.

 ## Features